vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

 The Landau-Teller equation is used for V—T energy exchange and the V—T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
-In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since `overwriteDefault` is <i>on</i>).
+In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since <dictkey>overwriteDefault</dictkey> is <dictval>on</dictval>).

 <table>
   <tr>